allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Directly contradict the decision
     * Refuse to work on the decided option
     * Make decisions that would affect another team without first notifying them
-    * Not actively participating in group decisions to reach an optimal final decision
+    * Not actively participating in group discussions to reach an optimal final decision
     * :heavy_exclamation_mark: TODO: add any additional items in the U category for the decision making as a team

 ### Postmortems